Skip to content

 1. Generate an RSA key pair locally

 You need to generate a key pair to encrypt and decrypt the logs.
 This script will output your RSA privateKey and publicKey.
 Keep the private key secure, as it will be used to decrypt the logs.
-Below is a sample script to generate the keys using Node.js.
+Below is a sample script to generate the keys using Node.js and OpenSSL.

 JavaScript